The Amazing 3: Availability

 The complete Japanese-language manga is available in two volumes.
 A late 1970s three-volume set can also sometimes be found.

 During the 1990s, the series was available in Japan both on two sets of laserdiscs and on a series of thirteen VHS videocassettes.
 The series was first released on DVD in Japan in two volumes in 2002 and 2003.
 A complete single-volume 10-DVD set was released in 2005.
 A lower priced (¥15,000) 10-DVD set was released for a limited time in 2008 in honor of what would have been Tezuka's 80th birthday.
 Though the negatives for the series were damaged in a warehouse flood, the episodes on the Japanese DVDs were taken from the best existing sources.

-The American (English-dubbed) films are rumored to have been either lost or destroyed.
+Many of the American (English-dubbed) episodes are considered lost.
+The English dubbed version had aired on KCOP-TV in Los Angeles from 1967 to 1970. as of June 2020, 30 of the 52 translated episodes have been found.
 The English-dubbed version of the series also aired on Australia's Channel 9 beginning in 1969.
 Anime Sols, which closed officially on May 1, 2015, attempted to crowdfund the streaming rights for an official English-subtitled version of the show.

+Reception

+Manga artist Hirohiko Araki called himself a fan, and counted it among his favorite Tezuka works.